lizmat/raku-all-modules/kuerbis/Term-Choose-Util-p6/README.md

 `choose_dirs` is similar to `choose_a_dir` but it is possible to return multiple directories.

-Different to `choose_a_dir`:

-"`. `" adds the current directory to the list of chosen directories.
+"`. `" adds the current directory to the list of chosen directories and "`= `" returns the chosen list of directories.

-To return the chosen list of directories select the "confirm"-menu-entry "`= `".

 The "back"-menu-entry ( "`E<lt> `" ) resets the list of chosen directories if any.
 If the list of chosen directories is empty, "`E<lt> `" causes `choose_dirs` to return nothing.